Headache & Pain

 Sleep disturbances are common in depression and anxiety.
 Therefore, persons with these conditions are at risk of sedative or hypnotic abuse.

-In the “shared mechanism model,” pleiotropic effects of the same genes could lead to different clinical manifestations (migraine, depression, or anxiety) depending on the background genes and the intrinsic and extrinsic environment in which they are expressed (64).
+In the “shared mechanism model,” pleiotropic effects of the same genes could lead to different clinical manifestations (migraine, depression, or anxiety) depending on the background genes and the intrinsic and extrinsic environment in which they are expressed (71).
 Shared genetic vulnerability is the most likely explanation for migraine and comorbid depression.
-A study of 758 monozygotic and 306 dizygotic female pairs showed that heritability was estimated to be 58% (95% CI 48% to 67%) for depression and 44% (95% CI 32% to 56%) for migraine (90).
+A study of 758 monozygotic and 306 dizygotic female pairs showed that heritability was estimated to be 58% (95% CI 48% to 67%) for depression and 44% (95% CI 32% to 56%) for migraine (98).
 Using bivariate structural equation modeling, the authors estimated that 20% of the variability in depression and migraine headaches was due to shared genes, and 4% was due to shared unique environmental factors.
 The shared genetic factor hypothesis is also supported by a study in genetic isolate population.
-Stam and colleagues investigated the contribution of shared genetic factors in migraine and depression by comparing heritability estimates for migraine with and without adjustment for symptoms of depression, and by comparing the heritability scores of depression between migraineurs and controls (96).
+Stam and colleagues investigated the contribution of shared genetic factors in migraine and depression by comparing heritability estimates for migraine with and without adjustment for symptoms of depression, and by comparing the heritability scores of depression between migraineurs and controls (106).
 The results showed that the heritability estimates were significant for all migraine (0.56), migraine without aura (0.77), and migraine with aura (0.96) and decreased after adjustment for symptoms of depression or use of antidepressant medication, especially in migraine with aura.
 Comparison of the heritability scores for depression between patients with migraine and controls showed a genetic correlation between Hospital Anxiety and Depression Scale score and migraine with aura.
 A large metaanalysis published in 2018 also supported the shared genetic factors underlying migraine and depression.
 Results for 8,045,569 single-nucleotide polymorphisms (SNPs) from a migraine genome-wide association study (GWAS) (comprising 30,465 migraine cases and 143,147 controls) and the top 10,000 single-nucleotide polymorphisms from a major depressive disorder genome-wide association study (comprising 75,607 major depressive disorder cases and 231,747 controls) implicated 3 single-nucleotide polymorphisms (rs146377178, rs672931, and rs11858956) with novel genome-wide significant association to migraine and depression.
-Combining results across migraine and major depressive disorder, 2 genes, ANKDD1B and KCNK5, produced Fisher combined gene-based P values that surpassed the genome-wide significance threshold.
-Pathway analysis of genes suggested several pathways involved in migraine and depression, most notably neural-related pathways of signalling and ion channel regulation (109).
+Combining results across migraine and major depressive disorder, two genes, ANKDD1B and KCNK5, produced Fisher combined gene-based P values that surpassed the genome-wide significance threshold.
+Pathway analysis of genes suggested several pathways involved in migraine and depression, most notably neural-related pathways of signalling and ion channel regulation (118).
+Other genome-wide association studies also identified several single-nucleotide polymorphism variants associated with insomnia and subjective cognitive decline in migraineurs (01; 119).

-Association between mitochondrial dysfunction or depression and migraine comorbidity, together with irritable bowel syndrome were demonstrated by Burnett and colleagues (14).
-The investigators recruited 166 families with at least 1 member who had been diagnosed with mitochondrial disease by a physician.
+Association between mitochondrial dysfunction or depression and migraine comorbidity, together with irritable bowel syndrome were demonstrated by Burnett and colleagues (15).
+The investigators recruited 166 families with at least one member who had been diagnosed with mitochondrial disease by a physician.
 Probable maternal inheritance group and probable nonmaternal inheritance group were identified and compared.
 The results showed that those from the former group had a higher prevalence of depression, migraine, and bowel dysmotility with statistical significance.
-The hypothesis that mitochondrial dysfunction is a significant common factor underlying the association of these 3 conditions in the general population was proposed (14).
+The hypothesis that mitochondrial dysfunction is a significant common factor underlying the association of these three conditions in the general population was proposed (15).

 In summary, mechanism of association has been so far discarded in the hypothesis of chance or direct causation, leaving the common factors hypothesis to be verified further.
 Common biological factors are by far the most likely explanation of the association between migraine and psychiatric disorders.
 However, the exact mechanism of such factors is still far from clear.